-The apex court bench headed by Justices A.K.
-Patnaik and J.S.
-Kehar sought the respective views of the petitioner Cricket Association of Bihar (CAB) and respondent Board of Control for Cricket in India (BCCI) on its suggestion for the probe panel.
+The apex court bench of Justice A.K.
+Patnaik and Justice J.S.
+Khehar sought the views of petitioner Cricket Association of Bihar (CAB) and respondent Board of Control for Cricket in India (BCCI) on its suggestion for the probe panel.

 The Supreme Court also proposed the names of Additional Solicitor General L. Nageswara Rao, a former cricketer, and senior advocate Nilay Dutta, who is also member of the Assam Cricket Association (ACA), as the other two members in the committee.

-The apex court asked the counsel of the CAB, represented by senior lawyer Abhishek Manu Singhvi, and the BCCI to come up with their suggestions and adjourned the case till Tuesday morning.
+The apex court asked senior lawyer Abhishek Manu Singhvi representing CAB and C.A.
+Sundaram appearing for the BCCI to come up with their suggestions, and adjourned the case till Tuesday morning.

-The Supreme Court last Monday declined to revoke its order restraining BCCI president Narayanaswami Srinivasan from assuming office on his re-election.
-Srinivasan was elected unopposed for a third year in office at the BCCI AGM in Chennai, Sep 29.
+The Supreme Court earlier ordered restraint on Srinivasan from taking over the charge of the apex cricketing body will continue.
+Srinivasan was elected unopposed for a third year in office at the BCCI Annual General Meeting in Chennai, Sep 29.

-CAB, which is not recognised by the BCCI, had filed a petition in the Supreme Court pleading that Srinivasan be barred from contesting the BCCI presidential election.
+The CAB, which is not recognised by the BCCI, earlier filed a petition in the Supreme Court that Srinivasan be barred from contesting the BCCI presidential election.

-The apex court allowed Srinivasan to contest the election but said that he cannot discharge his duties.
+The apex court allowed Srinivasan to contest the election but said he cannot discharge his duties as the BCCI chief.

-Earlier, a two-member BCCI probe panel comprising Justice T. Jayarama Chouta and Justice R. Balasubramanian, former judges of the Madras High Court, had given a clean chit to Meiyappan, former team principal of Chennai Super Kings, and Raj Kundra, co-owner of Rajasthan Royals, in the betting scandal in the IPL.
+Earlier, a two-member BCCI probe panel comprising Justice T. Jayarama Chouta and Justice R. Balasubramanian, former judges of the Madras High Court, gave a clean chit to Meiyappan, former team principal of Chennai Super Kings, and Raj Kundra, co-owner of Rajasthan Royals, in the betting scandal in the IPL.

 But the Bombay High court, reacting on a petition filed by the CAB, said that the two-member commission was illegal.
 The BCCI went in appeal to the Supreme Court.